samuheet/CMPUT-664-Project/README.md

-# CMPUT-664-Project
+# Comparision of Static Analysis tools to detect SQL Injection and Cross-site Scritping
- Repository for comparision of static analysis tools to detect SQL Injection and Cross-site Scripting.
+A study of open-source and commercial static analysis tools to detect SQL Injection and Cross-site Scripting.

- First step is to find the open source projects for analysis.